You can keep up with the news here with our digest of headlines about UK fracking, shale and onshore oil and gas, updated daily.

 Is it up to China to decide whether fracking ever happens onshore in England?
 Guest post for DrillOrDrop from Ben Dean on links between two UK fracking companies and China.

-Fracking moratorium will be lifted – but this year, says Cuadrilla’s owner.
+Fracking moratorium will be lifted – but not this year, says Cuadrilla’s owner.
 DrillOrDrop report on AJ Lucas statement predicting no lifting of the moratorium before 2021.
 Lancashire Evening Post (25/6/2020)

 Union Jack Oil adds to stake in Lincolnshire oil exploration.
 DrillOrDrop report on the company’s continuing purchase of shares in Lincolnshire oil fields.